 Below are some examples from common usecases for Functions.

 A simple function in the context of an exposed parameter.
 It gets an input float value called "Intensity" that is determined to go from 0 to 1 (a range easy to understand) and remaps it to a set range of 0.1 - 0.8.
 That means if the user sets Intensity ot 0, internally 0.1 will be used, if the Ui is set to 1, 0.8 wil be used, and any value in between will be interpolated linearly.
+This type of function is something commonly used when exposing parameters, but using custom functions.

 This function could also be written as lerp(0.1, 0.8, Intensity) in a pseudocode similar to HLSL or GLSL.